csho24/situationscheduler/readmes/INTERVAL_MODE_DEVELOPMENT_README.md

 **This serves as a warning against implementing "solutions" without proper root cause analysis.**

-## SERVER-SIDE INTERVAL MODE BACKUP IMPLEMENTATION (October 3, 2025)
+## SERVER-SIDE INTERVAL MODE BACKUP - TO BE IMPLEMENTED (October 3, 2025)

 ### The Mobile Reliability Problem
 **User Issue**: Interval mode works perfectly on desktop but fails on mobile when: